hitblast/aseprite-build-apple/README.md

 Link: https://macosicons.com/#/?icon=Knq8aGmihZ

 The Aseprite icon has been downloaded from [macOS Icons](https://macosicons.com/).
 Thanks to [patrick-l](https://macosicons.com/#/u/patrick-l) for making this icon.

+## Shameless Plug

+I've started working on my own solo open-source organization for Mac software.
+Maybe you can [check it out](https://machlit.github.io) while you're at it; I focus on automation and nifty goodie-like tools to sweeten up the average Mac experience in a terminal-friendly way.

 ## License